Edwardstown

 Population growth drivers in Edwardstown are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered or years post-2032, the SA State Government's Regional/LGA projections by age category are used, adjusted employing weighted aggregation from LGA to SA2 levels.
-Future population growth for Edwardstown is projected to be above median statistical areas analysed by AreaSearch.
-By 2041, based on the latest population numbers, the area is expected to increase by 2,483 persons, representing a total increase of 15.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
+Future population growth is projected to be above median for statistical areas analysed by AreaSearch.
+By 2041, Edwardstown's population is expected to increase by 2,483 persons, representing a total increase of 14.6% over the 17 years.

 Frequently Asked Questions - Population